AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/modifying-core-and-3rd-party-tables.md

 ## When to save or remove data

 Adobe recommends that you first determine whether you need to save this data.
 If you are moving data from a legacy system, any data that you can remove saves you time and effort during the migration.
 (There are ways to archive data if it needs to be accessed later.)
-To be good steward of the application and performance, it's okay to challenge a request to save extra data.
-Your goal is to ensure that this is a requirement to fulfill a business need that cannot be filled another way.
+To be a good steward of the application and performance, it's okay to challenge a request to save extra data.
+Your goal is to ensure that saving the data is a requirement to fulfill a business need that cannot be filled another way.

 ### Legacy data